wooogler/assets/09_Academic_Writing.md

 ## Quoting Interview Transcripts

 - It is acceptable to revise verbal quotes to improve readability.
 This includes removing repeated words and filler words such as "uh," "um," "like," "you know," and "kind of."
-- Example of quote revision:
-   - **Before**: "Sometimes, if you’re tired, you might decide not to stand up.
+- Example of quote revision:- **Before**: "Sometimes, if you’re tired, you might decide not to stand up.
 If I bike in the morning or something like that, and my legs are like.
 Like, yeah, like a little, like, uh, tired.
 So I decided, like, okay, even though I might want to, to stand up, I’m going to just stay, like."
 - **After**: "Sometimes, if you’re tired, you might decide not to stand up.
 If I bike in the morning, and my legs are tired, I decided, even though I might want to stand up, I’m going to just stay [seated]."

+# Keyword Selection Strategy for Paper Submissions

+- When selecting keywords in the Paper Submission System (PCS), it is important to choose them strategically.
+Keywords should not only represent the work accurately but also be selected in a way that increases the likelihood of attracting reviewers who will appreciate the work.
+The keywords are used by PCS to suggest reviewers for the paper.
+Therefore, it is crucial to consider who would be interested in the paper and who might be critical of it, and to select keywords that align with the expertise of those potential reviewers.
+For example, if you choose a qualitative research method only because your paper has an interview in it, people who have a rigorous background in qualitative methods are likely to be assigned to the paper.
+So strategically, you may not want not to choose that option in the hope that you will not get a reviewer who identified themselves as a qualitative method expert.